Run Your First Container

 Introduction

 Welcome to the "Run Your First Container" challenge!
 You've already learned how to run the hello-world container.
-Now, let's take it a step further and run a different, interesting container.
-In this challenge, you'll use your newly acquired Docker skills to run a container that displays a fun message.
+Now, let's take it a step further and run a different container.
+In this challenge, you'll use your Docker skills to start the docker/getting-started image, which launches a small web server inside a container.

 Run a New Container